-Since 2014. the Eve (ECP) Care Program has transformed lives providing essential by eve care services to underserved communities, fighting preventable blindness, and promoting ocular health.
+Since 2014. the Eve (ECP) Care Program has transformed lives providing essential bν care services underserved communities, fighting preventable blindness, and promoting ocular health.
 MSS didn't just want to fix eyes-they wanted to give people a new life.

 Public Eve Camps brought hope and relief to thousands by restoring vision or correcting refractive errors.
-These traveled camps to underserved remote, offering areas, freeof-charge screenings, treatments, medications, eyeglasses, and even cataract surgeries.
+These traveled camps underserved remote, offering areas, freeof-charge screenings, treatments, medications, eyeglasses, and even cataract surgeries.
 For many, this wasn't just the restoration of sight-it was the restoration of independence.